Perthshire RFC: Notable players

 Perthshire has provided Scottish internationalist with the first being Dr R W Irvine and Dr Charles Reid during the 1880s.
 Welsh captain J A G William played for the club in the early 1950s.
 Jimmy Greenwood was the club's last international cap.
 He toured South Africa with the British and Irish Lions in 1955.
 In more recent times Perthshire has provided the Scotland Sevens team with one of their Top Try Scorers.
 James Fleming played for Perthshire from the age of 7 up until the age of 21.
 During his time with Perth he picked up the award for Premier 3 Player of the Season in 2008/09.
 Fleming was a member of the 12-man squad who lifted the London 7s Cup in 2015, where he exhibited is admirable turn of pace and power to score Scotland's first try in 27–26 win over South Africa in the tournament climax.
 He currently has amassed 555 points for Scotland.

+SRU presidents

+Former Perthshire Academical players have been President of the SRU: